-Spot trades the entire US listed equity and Exchange Traded Funds (ETF) market, numbering over 3500 individual underlying securities.
-We also actively trade the entire complex of volatility based and volatility linked derivatives.
-In addition to these products we are active in several of the commodity futures and options markets.
+Spot trades the entire US listed equity, index and Exchange Traded Funds (ETF) options markets, numbering over 3500 individual underlying securities.
+We also actively trade the entire complex of volatility based futures and options.

-Yes, Spot is a registered market maker on the NYSE/Arca, NYSE/Amex, and CBOE exchanges for a variety of ETF and equity products.
+Yes, Spot is a registered market maker on BATS in a variety of equity options products.

 Spot relies on constant innovation in technology, low-latency networks, and algorithmic trading platforms that allow us to access the markets in a highly efficient manner.
 In addition, we successfully manage strategies that allow us to hold positions for longer durations, relying on risk management systems to help us earn higher returns on trades.

 Trends in electronic and algorithmic execution continue to become more prevalent in the market, and we continue to evolve our trading strategies in that direction.
-However, short of being a black box trading firm, we believe that there is a strong need for human guidance as an input to our electronic trading systems.
-There will always be certain market scenarios that humans can price more effectively than machines, and this integrated approach has been key to our success.
+However, short of being a black box trading firm, we believe that human interaction can be a valuable input and tool in the successful implementation and risk management of trading strategies.
+We believe this integrated approach will continue to be a key to our success.